Quick summary of key school information

 Student access to education psychologist |

-Yes, as a part of our Student Wellbeing provision, we provide access for students to confidential social and emotional counselling. |
+As a part of our student wellbeing provision, we provide access for students to confidential social and emotional counselling. |

 Entry evaluation for students |

-Yes, we implement KG-appropriate interview and assessment measurements as well as the WRAT5 for our older students. |
+Yes, we implement age-appropriate interview and assessment measurements as well as the WRAT5 for our older students. |

 Brief description of entry evaluation required |

-It is age-dependent and may include academic tasks or cognitive testing based on the age group. we assess preschool children based upon their personal development. |
+It is age-dependent and may include academic tasks or cognitive testing based on the age group. we assess preschool children based upon their personal development stage. |

 Waiting list |